1964–65 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

-Captain-coached by Eric Ashton, Wigan beat Hunslet 20-16 in the final played at Wembley in front of a crowd of 89,016.
+Captained by player-coach Eric Ashton, Wigan beat Hunslet 20–16 in the final played at Wembley in front of a crowd of 89,016.

 This was Wigan’s seventh Cup Final win in thirteen Final appearances.

 To date, this was Hunslet’s last Challenge Cup Final appearance.

+County cups

+St Helens beat Swinton 12–4 to win the Lancashire Cup, and Wakefield Trinity beat Leeds 18–2 to win the Yorkshire Cup.